pypalkar23/Zendesk_Project/README.md

 # Zendesk Command Line Utility for Tickets

 - This project was made as an assignment for Zendesk Internship Assessment.
+- The Zendesk subdomain used for the same is : `https://zccpypalkar23.zendesk.com`
 - The utility is built in `python3`.

 ### Dependencies: